fbpx

 Songzap Troubleshooting and Frequently Asked Questions (FAQ)

-software and to master all of the advanced features that are available to you.
+Here at Songzap we know it can be a challenge to become acquainted with a new piece of software and to master all of the advanced features that are available to you.
 We’ve designed Songzap to be truly intuitive, with simple interfaces that are controlled by powerful algorithms and code behind the scenes.
 We kept the most important features as simple as possible to access and control, but we also wanted to include numerous advanced features that emerging and professional music artists will need to call upon as they develop their sings and take them to a real studio.

 On Test: iOS Audio Interfaces